Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 ***Allison Buehler***

-“Jesus.”
+"Jesus."
 Allison gave the dirty brown ball they were orbiting a depressed glare.
 Here and there she could see the startling turquoise patches of tiny, slimy oceans absolutely choked with cyanobacteria and the first glimmerings of aerobic life.
-“We came all this way for a planet that’s not even finished yet?”
+"We came all this way for a planet that’s not even finished yet?"

-“Hey, the scientists are going to *love* this thing!”
+"Hey, the scientists are going to *love* this thing!"
 Julian defended it.
-“I mean, this is probably our most important find yet!”
+"I mean, this is probably our most important find yet!"

-“From a purely scientific point of view,” Allison pre-empted him.
+"From a purely scientific point of view," Allison pre-empted him.

-“From a- ...yes.
+"From a- ...yes.
 I mean.
-Pure science is good, right?”
+Pure science is good, right?"

 She sighed and kissed him.
-“I swear, you turn into a bigger geek with every planet we find.
+"I swear, you turn into a bigger geek with every planet we find.

-“*You’re* the one who gave up on Star Trek because the science is wrong.”
+"*You’re* the one who gave up on Star Trek because the science is wrong."

-“They kept inventing bullshit made-up kinds of radiation!”
+"They kept inventing bullshit made-up kinds of radiation!"

 He snorted.
-“See? *You’re* the geek.”
+"See? *You’re* the geek."

 Xiù was redecorating the cupboards for entertainment, having spent weeks carefully sketching out some semi-abstract designs that evoked the Lucent glimmermotes, flowed around the edges and highlighting the corners.
 She was looking freaking *adorable* with an accidental splotch of blue on her cheek, too, especially when she paused and looked back at them to weigh in.
-“Let’s face it, we’re all geeks...”
+"Let’s face it, we’re all geeks..."

-“Okay, *fine*.”
+"Okay, *fine*."
 Allison mock-grumbled.
 She sighed at the planet below them again.
-“I was just *really* looking forward to having something to walk around on…”
+"I was just *really* looking forward to having something to walk around on…"

-“Yeah, I know… me too.”
+"Yeah, I know… me too."
 Xiù sighed, and returned to her painting.

-“Well… yeah, me three,” Julian acknowledged. “...but this is still really cool!”
+"Well… yeah, me three," Julian acknowledged. "...but this is still really cool!"

-“It is!”
+"It is!"
 Allison agreed.
-“You’re right, the scientists are gonna *love* us for finding this thing.
-But the next place on the list had damn well better have hot springs.”
+"You’re right, the scientists are gonna *love* us for finding this thing.
+But the next place on the list had damn well better have hot springs."

-“Well, the next one’s the strongest positive we have…” Julian said, calling it up.
+"Well, the next one’s the strongest positive we have…" Julian said, calling it up.

 Allison glanced at it, saw a happy ninety-seven percent at the top of the page and nodded, mollified.
-“Hot springs?”
+"Hot springs?"

-“I should be able to find us some from orbit if it has them…” Julian hazarded.
+"I should be able to find us some from orbit if it has them…" Julian hazarded.

-“Sold!”
+"Sold!"
 Xiù called.

-“You’re the pilot,” Julian pointed out.
+"You’re the pilot," Julian pointed out.

-“You can set course,” she retorted.
-“You only need me to land this thing, remember?”
+"You can set course," she retorted.
+"You only need me to land this thing, remember?"

-“We need you for a lot more than that, *bǎobèi*...”
+"We need you for a lot more than that, *bǎobèi*..."
 Julian disagreed.

-“Sweet,” Allison grinned, but Xiù was blushing under that paint blotch, so she decided to double down.
-“But true.”
+"Sweet," Allison grinned, but Xiù was blushing under that paint blotch, so she decided to double down.
+"But true."

-“Well...you *still* don’t need me to run the navigation software!”
+"Well...you *still* don’t need me to run the navigation software!"

-“But I’m comfortable!”
+"But I’m comfortable!"
 Allison complained, snuggling into a Julian a little more.

-“And I’m busy!”
+"And I’m busy!"

-“Well, let’s make the scientists happy and gather some more sensor data for a while…” Julian proposed.
+"Well, let’s make the scientists happy and gather some more sensor data for a while…" Julian proposed.

-“Yeah, you know what?
-That sounds good…”
+"Yeah, you know what?
+That sounds good…"

-“Agreed.”
+"Agreed."

-“Done.”
+"Done."

 There was a comfortable silence for several minutes.

-“...Whose turn is it to cook tonight?”
+"...Whose turn is it to cook tonight?"

 ___
 **Date Point: 12y1m2d AV**